Alexander-M-Dickerson/bali-subrahmanyam-wen-2021-replication/README.md

 The BBW original MKTbond factor also exactly mimics the ICE Investment Grade Index.
 The original MKTbond factor is used in an attempt to be as close as possible to the original paper.

-The script then estimates a rolling tim-series regression for each bond in the sample using 36-Months of data, requiring a bond to have a minimum of 24-Months of data for a beta to be computed.
+The script then estimates a rolling time-series regression for each bond in the sample using 36-Months of data, requiring a bond to have a minimum of 24-Months of data for a beta to be computed.
 This means betas begin at the end of Month 24 in the sample.